tkorpanets/saucedemo/README.md

 | `STANDARD_USER` | Login username |
 | `SECRET_SAUCE`  | Login password |

-> These secrets are injected into `data/users.json` before test execution.
+> Secrets are consumed directly from GitHub Actions environment, not stored in the repo.

 ---